 The KRAS G12C mutation is present in about 13% of non-small cell lung cancer, 3-5% of colorectal cancer and about 1% of pancreatic tumors.

-3. A drug targeting KRAS G12C is progressing through clinical trials.
+3. A drug targeting KRAS G12C has been approved.

 Contact PanCAN’s Patient Services for a personalized clinical trials search, including information about treatment options that may match the patient’s biology.